AUTHOR'S

 and I experienced 3 more rewarding years of teaching life science, this time to 7th graders at South Oldham Middle School, a large public middle school in the county northeast of Louisville.
 At South Oldham, I also served as the science department chairperson.

-While teaching, I completed 30 additional graduate hours, with an emphasis on counseling and gifted education.
-In the Kentucky public school system, this work earns what is called a Rank 1 (and a nice pay increase).
+While teaching, I completed 30 additional graduate hours (at the University of Louisville), with an emphasis on counseling and gifted education.
+In the Kentucky public school system, this work earned a Rank 1 (and a nice pay increase).
 Unfortunately, late in my third year in Oldham County, the personnel director informed me that the following year I was to become one of their school system's high school chemistry teachers.
-By that point, I knew that my passion lay in teaching life science to middle school children, so I secured a 7th grade life science (and life skills) position at a private independent school in Louisville, called Kentucky Country Day (or simply, KCD).
+By that point, I was convinced that teaching life science to middle school children was my passion, so I secured a 7th grade life science (and life skills) position at a private independent school in Louisville, called Kentucky Country Day (or simply, KCD).

 At this point, our first daughter (Erin) was born, followed six years later by our second daughter (Heather Frances).

-I completed 18 additional hours to earn certification in health education; this strengthened my background for the life skills classes, where topics like nutrition, sex education, and drug and alcohol education were covered.
+I next completed 18 additional hours at the University of Louisville in order to earn certification in health education; this strengthened my background for the life skills classes (where topics like nutrition, sex education, and drug and alcohol education were covered).
 I also took advantage of a brief program offered by the public school system to add middle school endorsement to my teaching certificate; this added 6th grade to my 7th - 12th grade certification.

 [To clarify, all of my college and graduate school coursework was completed in person.]